 Partial Test Review

+This Test Review checks the test coverage and the test results based on the feature files as defined in the Test Specification (Doc_JBA_v.1.1.0_TS_OQ).
 The partial Test Review is done for tests based on feature files that did not change since the last release and for which the test automation has already proven to work correctly and in a reliable way.

 Feature Files with partial Test Review: ____